-5.48 This policy sets out the standards required of planning applications for providing off street car parking.
-In doing so, it complements Policy TR3 of the new Local Plan and the Vehicle Parking Standards Supplementary Planning Guidance of 2007.
-A new Parking SPD is under preparation by Warwick District Council and will become the appropriate reference in future.
-Car ownership in Kenilworth is significantly higher than the national and District averages.
+5.45 This policy sets out the standards required of planning applications for providing car and cycle parking.
+In doing so, it complements Policy TR3 of the new Local Plan and the Parking Standards Supplementary Planning Document 2018.
+As noted in the Standards Document car ownership in Kenilworth is significantly higher than the average.
 The remoteness of most new development from the Town Centre is likely to continue this situation and relaxation of standards is not therefore appropriate.

-5.49 The increasing number of electric vehicles justifies the provision of the necessary infrastructure on all new build properties with parking facilities including public and private car parks.
+5.46 The increasing number of electric vehicles justifies the provision of the necessary infrastructure on all new build properties with parking facilities including public and private car parks.

-DESIGN & HERITAGE POLICIES
+DESIGN AND HERITAGE POLICIES

-Policy KP14 General Design Principles
+Policy KP13: General Design Principles

-Development proposals will be supported, provided they achieve a standard of design that is appropriate to the local area and they have regard to the following design principles:
+Development proposals should achieve a standard of design that is appropriate to the local area and demonstrate regard for the following design principles: